RodNSS/Nashville_crime_alert/README.md

 Steps to implement:

 1. Setup "2-Step Verification" on your Google account using these steps [here.](https://gist.github.com/darwin/ee9e7855882b6f6b450fe45e9a5aa0b0?permalink_comment_id=4567140#gistcomment-4567140)
-2. Insert your email address and password from step 1 above into the "send_email" function.
-3. Insert a physical address e.g. "1 Main Street, Nashville, TN" as the "reference_address" and set the distance threshold (current distance is set to 1 mile).
-4. Place recipient email address at the end of the script.
+2. Fill out the "variables" section with your email, password, physical address (reference point), distance threshold, and recipient email.

 To automate and run locally you can save the script as a .py file and run it as a CRON job on your computer using these steps [here.](https://www.jcchouinard.com/python-automation-with-cron-on-mac/)